vjimcor955/benchmark-ffmpeg/README.md

 ### Clone the Project Repository:

-&nbsp;&nbsp;&nbsp;&nbsp;Clone the video processor repository from GitHub.
+&nbsp;&nbsp;&nbsp;&nbsp;Clone the Frontend repository from GitHub.
 You can clone it either from the IDE or using git clone:
 ```
 git clone https://github.com/vjimcor955/benchmark_ffmpeg-frontend.git
 ```